MDPFuzz: Testing Models Solving Markov Decision Processes: Design

-\textbf{Motivation.}~A naive way to measure the distance between a new state sequence and previously covered sequences is to calculate the minimum distance between them iteratively. \T~\ref{tab:EMtime} compares a naive distance-based method with \code{Seq_density}.
+\textbf{Motivation.}~A naive way to measure the freshness between a new state sequence and previously covered sequences is to calculate the minimum distance between them iteratively. \T~\ref{tab:EMtime} compares a naive distance-based method with \code{Seq_fresh}.
 We use the setting of RL for CARLA assessed in \S~\ref{sec:motivation}, where the state sequence length is 100, and each agent state's dimension is 17.
 Given a new state sequence, the distance-based method iterates all historical sequences (``corpus size'' in \T~\ref{tab:EMtime}) for comparison.
-Calculating the distance between a new sequence and all existing sequences in the corpus takes roughly a minute when the corpus size is 1,000, which is too costly considering that there are thousands of mutations in a 12-hour run, as will be reported in our evaluation (\S~\ref{subsec:evaluation-RQ1}).
+Calculating the distance between a new sequence and all existing sequences in the corpus takes roughly a minute when the corpus size is 1,000, which is too costly considering that there are thousands of mutations in a 12-hour run, as will be reported in \S~\ref{subsec:evaluation-RQ1}.

-\textbf{Estimating Distance with Constant Cost.}~\tool\ proposes to first estimate a probability density function (pdf) with existing state sequences.
-Then, comparing a new state sequence with existing sequences is recast to calculating the density of the new sequence by the pdf obtained above.
+\textbf{Estimating Freshness with Constant Cost.}~\tool\ proposes to first estimate a probability density function (pdf) with existing state sequences.
+Then, comparing a new state sequence with existing sequences is recast to calculating the density of the new sequence by the pdf.
 A new sequence emitting low density indicates that it's not covered by existing sequences.
+That is, \textit{low density indicates high freshness}.

-Enabled by DynEM (introduced soon), \tool\ can measure the freshness of a new sequence with the pdf of all existing sequences in one run.
-More importantly, benefiting from the Markov property introduced in Definition~\ref{def:markov}, we only need to estimate two separate pdfs with much smaller input spaces than the entire sequence.
-The cost of each comparison becomes thus \textit{constant} and \textit{much lower}.
-In reality, \code{Seq_density} only takes 0.25 seconds for tasks benchmarked in \T~\ref{tab:EMtime} and does not scale with corpus size.
-Recent software fuzzing~\cite{manes2020ankou} uses PCA-based approaches~\cite{wold1987principal}; however, it is not applicable to our scenario, as discussed in \S~\ref{sec:discussion}.
+Enabled by DynEM (introduced soon), \tool\ can measure the freshness of a new sequence with the pdf of all existing sequences in \textit{one run}.
+Further, benefiting from the Markov property introduced in Definition~\ref{def:markov}, we only need to estimate two separate pdfs with much smaller input spaces than the entire sequence.
+The cost of each comparison becomes thus \textit{constant} and \textit{modest}.
+In reality, \code{Seq_fresh} only takes 0.25 seconds for tasks benchmarked in \T~\ref{tab:EMtime} and does not scale with corpus size.
+Recent software fuzzing~\cite{manes2020ankou} uses PCA-based approaches~\cite{wold1987principal} which are not applicable here; see discussion in \S~\ref{sec:discussion}.